Final Fantasy VII: Advent Children: On the Way to a Smile

 On the Way to a Smile is a series of short stories between Final Fantasy VII and Advent Children.
 Written by Kazushige Nojima, the first story, "Case of Denzel", was released in a serialized form on the official Japanese Advent Children website.
 "Case of Denzel" is told indirectly from the perspective of Denzel, who has requested an interview with Reeve Tuesti in the hopes that he may become part of Reeve's newly formed World Regenesis Organization, an army devoted to rebuilding the Planet.
 Denzel tells his life story, including how he became an orphan, the events leading up to his becoming afflicted with Geostigma, and how he came under the care of Tifa and Cloud.
-"Case of Denzel" was adapted into On the Way to a Smile - Episode: Denzel, a short OVA animated by A-1 Pictures that was released with Advent Children Complete.
+"Case of Denzel" was adapted into On the Way to a Smile - Episode: Denzel, a short OVA animated by A-1 Pictures and directed by Shinji Ishihara, that was released with Advent Children Complete.

 The second short story, "Case of Tifa", is Tifa's account of the events following Meteor's destruction and her life with Cloud, overlapping in part with Denzel's story.
 A third On the Way to a Smile story, "Case of Barrett", involves Barret and his struggles to find a new energy source for the world's people.
 To coincide with the release of Advent Children Complete in 2009, four more stories were written: "Case of Red XIII", "Case of Yuffie", "Case of Shinra", and "Case of Lifestream - Black & White".
 All the stories were released together as a book titled On the Way to a Smile at the same time that Advent Children Complete was released.